Month of May shows significant increases in Spanish Mortgage activity from last year

 In terms of month on month the picture is somewhat static.

-Number of new loans
+Number of new Mortgages in Spain

 The average Spanish loan size dropped by 5.49% from last month but remained up against the same period for last year.
 Year to date however the average loan size is down 0.3%.